 “What did you do?”

-“I kicked him away but can’t seem to get the event out of my head.”
+“I kicked him away, but I can’t seem to get it out of my head.”

-Sandra thought about the other route she could have taken, but it was more protracted and more expensive, and she decided she would not change her routine because she got harassed by some beggar!
+Sandra thought about the other route she could have taken, but it was longer and more expensive, and she decided she would not change her routine because some beggar had harassed her!

 What are the chances he would still be there anyway, she thought.